3 Invaluable Treats from Martin Luther's Bold Act on October 31

 In Luther’s

-own life, the Bible was supreme.
+own personal life, the Bible was supreme.
 His boldness came from his conviction that

 Scripture is the highest authority to which one can appeal.
 When, therefore, he